-Consider the wooden maze (shown above) that has been in our SC Research Exhibit since SC08.
+Consider the wooden maze (shown above) that was in our SC Research Exhibit at SC08-SC11.
 Each of the colored balls has a different path to take (MIMD), yet it is perfectly feasible to efficiently get all the balls to their respective destinations by a series of tilts of the table (SIMD).